mohammadokour-x99/Active-Directory/AD-Enumeration/README.md

 # AD-Enumeration

-after logoning into  a machine:
+after logging in into  a machine:

 we've two powerfull tools that u can run to make enumeration about AD: